The COVID-19 vaccine will be available to all Australians in 2021. Read about its safety, development, approval and more.

 There is a link between the AstraZeneca vaccine and a very rare condition called thrombosis with thrombocytopenia syndrome (TTS).
 The risk of this occurring is slightly higher in younger adults than in older adults.
 TTS typically occurs around 4 to 42 days after AstraZeneca vaccination and can be treated very effectively.

 However, if you’re aged 18 to 59 years, you can have the AstraZeneca vaccine if you’ve weighed up the benefits and the risks, and you provide informed consent.
-This is regardless of whether you’re in a current eligibility group.

 Are COVID-19 vaccines safe?

 All vaccines are thoroughly tested for safety before they’re approved by the Government’s therapeutic regulatory body, the Therapeutic Goods Administration (TGA), for use in Australia.